 The Condensed financial statements represent a 'condensed set of financial statements' as referred to in the DTR issued by the FCA.
 Accordingly, they do not include all the information required for a full annual financial report and are to be read in conjunction with the Group's financial statements for the year ended 31 December 2019, which were prepared in accordance with International Financial Reporting Standards (IFRS) adopted for use by the European Union (EU).
 The Condensed financial statements are unaudited and do not constitute statutory accounts as defined in section 434 of the Companies Act 2006.
-The financial information for the year ended 31 December 2019 does not constitute statutory accounts as defined in section 434 of the Companies Act 2006.
-This information was derived from the statutory accounts for the year ended 31 December 2019, a copy of which has been delivered to the Registrar of Companies.
+The financial information for the year ended 31 December 2019 does not constitute statutory accounts for the year ended 31 December 2019, a copy of which has been delivered to the Registrar of Companies.
 The auditor's report on these accounts was unqualified, did not include a reference to any matters to which the auditor drew attention by way of an emphasis of matter and did not contain a statement under sections 498 (2) or (3) of the Companies Act 2006.